braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/whatsapp/faqs.md

 ### Messaging limits

 #### What are messaging limits?
-Messaging limits are a WhatsApp rate-limiting concept.
+Messaging limits are a WhatsApp integrity building concept.
 They determine the maximum number of business-initiated conversations each phone number can start in a rolling 24-hour period.
 There are four messaging limit levels: 1k, 10k, 100k, and unlimited.
-All Braze customers will start at 100k.

 #### How do I increase my messaging limit?
 WhatsApp will increase your messaging limit if you meet the following conditions: